 All travellers(including Korean citizens) arriving from overseas will be tested for COVID-19.

-(for those undertaking 14 days self-isolation) during the first 24 hours of qurantine/self-isolation period, the test will be carried out.
+(for those undertaking 14 days self-isolation) during the first 24 hours of quarantine/self-isolation period, the test will be carried out.

-(for those undertaking 14 days qurantine) during the first 24 hours of qurantine/self-isolation period, the test will be carried out.
+(for those undertaking 14 days quarantine) during the first 24 hours of quarantine/self-isolation period, the test will be carried out.

 (for those holding Isolation Exemption Certificate) same as before, the test will be carried out, upon arrival. * The holder will have to wait at a temporary facility, provided by the Korean government, for the test result, and that may take 1-2 days.